openshift/enhancements/enhancements/observability/multicluster-observability-addon-interoperability.md

 #### General configuration and fleet-wide stanzas

-To support above workflow MCOA deploys additional collector which forwards all data to MCO telemetry store and/or 3rd party OTLP endpoint.
+To support above workflow MCOA deploys additional collector which forwards collected data to 3rd party OTLP endpoint.

-- An `OpenTelemetryCollector` resource that enables receivers for all telemetry signals and an OTLP exporter for and forwarding to the MCO store and 3rd party vendor.
+- An `OpenTelemetryCollector` resource that enables receivers for supported telemetry signals.
+The individual telemetry stacks will forward data to these endpoints.
+   The collector enables OTLP exporter for and forwarding to 3rd party vendor.

 #### Hypershift [optional]